prathamverma42/CovidApp/README.md

 </p>

 <p align="center">
-  Show some love :blue_heart: and Star ⭐️ the Repository to support the project.
+  Show some love :blue_heart: and Star :star: the Repository to support the project.
 </p>

 ## :rocket: Installation and Setup Instructions